• Skip to primary navigation

 Ingredients

-• 250 g (1 cup) butter - unsalted and softened
+• 250 g (1 cup) unsalted butter, softened

-• 370 g (3 cups) powdered sugar - sifted
+• 370 g (3 cups) powdered sugar, sifted

 • 2 tsp vanilla extract

-• 100 ml (⅓ cup + 1 tbsp) heavy cream - full-fat
+• 100 ml (⅓ cup + 1 tbsp) heavy cream

-• 60 g (¼ cup) raspberry puree - about 100 g (¾ cup) berries
+• 60 g (¼ cup) raspberry puree, made from about 100 g (¾ cup) raspberries

 Instructions

-6. If you prefer a more vibrant color, add a small amount of pink or red gel food coloring.
-Mix well, then use the paddle attachment to ensure the frosting is smooth and evenly blended.
+6. If desired, add a small amount of pink or red gel food coloring and mix again.

 Equipment